JERRYYING02/ASP_team72/README.md

 enter cd recipewebsite
 enter npm start react

-make sure mongodb atlas is connected.
+Login and sign up works when I ensure mongodb atlas is connected.

 NOTE : i dont know how to deploy the frontend and backend into a hosting service to display it,so you might have to run follow the steps